-It’s February 29th, which only happens every four years and I’m still rollin’ deep in pickles that I made (myself) back in late August.
+It’s February 29th, which only happens every four years and I’m still rollin’ deep in the homemade dill pickles that I made (myself) back in late August.
 Maybe it’s not the height of summer pickling, but you might wanna tuck this away – bookmark it – for the coming weeks, because there’s nothing sweeter, crispier and snappier than doing something yourself.
 For the purpose of this (successful) experiment, instead of planting my own cucumbers, I arranged a secret produce deal with my local Wegman’s dude.

 In an effort to make it less conspicuous, we met over by the cheese department and I asked him if he had any of the ‘good stuff’.
 I needed a case of cucumbers from Jersey and he ‘knew a guy’.
 I slipped him my number, written on a dried-out baby wipe and the wheels started turning.

 Here’s what you’ll need and the way to do it.

 BEFORE YOU GO OFF HALF-COCKED: THIS RECIPE WILL FILL 6 QUART-SIZED BALL JARS…I double my brine and lit up an entire case of jars.

 - Flat of quart-sized Mason Ball Jars with lids/rims

 - 10-quart stock pot

 - Funnel, consider a new one, we're making food - not replenishing the Ford Explorer

 - Ball jar glove, kitchen towel or some old underwear (don't tell your wife or guests)